matthewj1561/Hello-World/README.md

 # Overview

-This is simply a reposity
+This is simply a repository made for the purpose of configuring my github portfolio.
+Furthermore, this repository presents evidence of my ability to effectively use git in a practical manner.

 [Software Demo Video](http://youtube.link.goes.here)